AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-05-16-elementalizing-names-for-breaking-bad.md

 the symbol `B`.
 If we first assign `B` to *Br*, then we won't have any symbol for *B*, even though we would have had one had we used `Br` in the first place.
-We could think of backtracking and trying different assignments if we encounter an impossibility, but we wouldn't know if there actually is an impossibility or not until we exhaust all options, which would take a *long* time.
+We could think of backtracking and trying different assignments if we encounter an impossibility, but we wouldn't know if there actually is an impossibility or not until we exhaust all options, which could take a *long* time.

-We can instead model this problem using a bipartite graph.
-One one side, we have a set of nodes, each containing the name of a cast member.
+We can instead model this problem using a *bipartite graph*.
+On one side, we have a set of nodes, each containing the name of a cast member.
 On the other side, we have another set of nodes, each containing an elemental symbol.
 Using the previous solution, we can construct edges between these two sets of nodes, connecting a name to every elemental symbol that can be assigned to it.
 We need